prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

    (h) where applicable, information about any prior or pending proceedings relating to the patent concerned before the Court including any action for revocation or a declaration of non-infringement pending before the central division and the date of any such action, the European Patent Office or any other court or authority;

-   (i) an indication of the division which shall hear the action [Article  33(1) to (6) of the Agreement] with an explanation of why that division has competence; where the parties have agreed in accordance with Article  33(7) of the Agreement, the indication of the division which shall hear the action shall be accompanied by evidence of the defendant ’s agreement;
+   (i) an indication of the division which shall hear the action [Article  33(1) to (6) of the Agreement] with an explanation of why that division has competence; where the parties have agreed in accordance with Article  33(7) of the Agreement, the indication of the division which shall hear the action shall be accompanied by evidence of the defendant's agreement;

-   (j) where applicable, an indication that the action shall be heard by a single judge [Article  8(7) of the Agreement], accompanied by evidence of the defendant ’s agreement;
+   (j) where applicable, an indication that the action shall be heard by a single judge [Article  8(7) of the Agreement], accompanied by evidence of the defendant's agreement;

    (k) the nature of the claim, the order or the remedy sought by the claimant;